-This workshop will demystify gender expression and engage participants in challenging limiting assumptions and stereotypes around gender that perpetuate cissexism, and oppression of trans and gender-diverse identities.
+This workshop will demystify gender expression and engage participants in challenging limiting assumptions and stereotypes around gender that perpetuate cissexism, the oppression of trans people and people with non-binary gender identities.
 Participants will learn to see beyond the gender binary while actively supporting a positive and inclusive environment for trans and gender-diverse individuals.

 Team Building Across Differences

 Diversity is an asset, but only if groups know how to utilize its strengths.
 Integrating latest research and best practices, this workshop will help participants identify their individual and collective strengths, understand the role bias plays in hindering teamwork, and explore ways to challenge prejudice while working together across social differences.

 Intersectionality is the understanding that identities and experiences of oppression overlap, shaping each person’s unique experience with services.
 This workshop will help participants develop a more inclusive understanding of accessibility, and share tools for challenging physical, institutional, and attitudinal barriers to access and equity for people with diverse needs and abilities.